Question Page

 Becky Trevino

-When I started in Product Marketing there were very few resources - like Sharebird and PMA - where you could learn the fundamentals of Product Marketing.
+When I started in Product Marketing there were very few resources - like Sharebird - where you could learn the fundamentals of Product Marketing.
 At that time, there was Pragmatic and a couple of blogs here and there.

 Today, there is a wealth of knowledge available online and even books on Product Marketing.
 I would have loved to have all of these resources available to me to learn from when I was starting out.
 I would have immersed myself in them and I would have used this content to help me identify the parts of Product Marketing that really sing to me faster than I did.